vippsas/vipps-developers/mp-migration-guide/app-payments.md

 # App Payments to ePayment

 Read more about the transition to one platform on the [MobilePay site](https://developer.mobilepay.dk/docs/invoice/transition-to-one-platform).
-Below, you can find comparison between the existing MobilePay App Payments API and the new [ePayment API](/docs/APIs/epayment-api) replacing MobilePay Invoice.
+Below, you can find comparison between the existing MobilePay App Payments API and the new [ePayment API](/docs/APIs/epayment-api) replacing MobilePay App Payments.

-Please note that ePayment encompasses various use case scenarios.
-Therefore, if you are seeking use cases that target existing MobilePay merchants and can be utilized for migration purposes, some examples include:

 ## App Payments and ePayment endpoints